Here at NC, we believe an intact barrier function is the foundation of healthy skin.

 The Naked Chemist uses skin science combined with skin-identical ingredients that may be missing from your skin, which will help to repair your skin’s barrier function.

 The results and feedback from our clients have been fantastic.

 Cleanse with miracle cleanse following layer Bio under Fortify, and at night, introduce Ceramide balm and watch your barrier function go through the roof.

 This seriously is next-level skincare at its best.

 Equally as important when it comes to barrier repair ingredients are those that will disrupt the barrier:

-- Amines: These can stress the skin.
+- amines: These can stress your skin

-Compared to ingredients that are too active or harsh and have no place on the skin, as they only lead to irritation and a compromised barrier, I have seen some really wonderful results in my clients with my formulae – especially in terms of skin penetration, repair, and regeneration.
+Compared to ingredients that are too active or harsh and have no place on the skin, as they only lead to irritation and a compromised barrier, we have seen some beautiful results on our clients with these formulas – especially regarding skin penetration, repair, and regeneration.

 So, why not treat your skin using “like with like” and give it a dose of what it needs?